philc/book-notes/business/powerful - patty mccord.md

   roadmap for it, just like you would a product.
 * Good managers are constantly scouting for new talent and culling their current talent.
-* Don't be afraid to ask questions like: would you be better off by getting a more expensive person on the team and reducing its size to account for that?
+* Don't be afraid to ask questions like: would you be better off by getting a more expensive person on the team and reducing the team's size to account for that?
 * If you're not good at hiring great people, you'll never feel comfortable letting good people go.
 * Good managers can let even good people go if their contributions are no longer the right fit for the team.